James-Burch/PP4-Django-Project/README.md

 - There was a bug where the successfully signed in alert stays on the page creating an area of blank space between the booking page top image and the navbar that should not be there and it is not possible to scroll up and delete this alert.
 This bug was fixed when I went back to add in the final messages for telling the user that they have successfully signed in or completed a form anywhere on the site.

 ### Problems I Had

 - Getting the 'book' submit button on the create_booking form view to work, I was able to create/add a booking in the admin view and have it display in the my bookings section when a user was logged in but not able to save a booking correctly when signed in on the 'book a tee' page.
  - To fix the above problem I decided to completely redo my models as they were not working as I had intended so personally I felt that it was easier to begin to rewrite the models from scratch using different parts of the code that I already had written.
 This was a good decision as it allowed me to learn from my mistakes from the previous models and get it right this time.
 I am very happy with how the final product turned out for the booking form as a result.

+- When doing my final deploy for my project I had my secret key setup wrong and it was visible in the settings.py file, I moved this to a file that is in the gitignore. file so that it can not be accessed for security reasons, I had some issues with this as I did not import the secret key from the file it was in correctly.
+This lead to my site having an error which did not tell me the root cause of the issue even with debug = True.
+To resolve the issue I went back to the Code Institute walkthrough project to check through the deployment steps, I quickly realised where I had gone wrong and rectified this issue.

 ### Deployment
 - For deploying this project their are many more steps to previous projects.
 I personally had some issues when trying to get my static files to work on my deployed project through heroku.
 I later found my issue after about 30-45 minutes of searching that I had not removed the 'collect_static' from my Config Vars on settings of my heroku app.